guifarias31/airport-sbpa-porto-alegre/README.md

 3Ds by: [AxScenery](http://axplane.blogspot.com.br/)

-This airport is free to use.
-If you use this airport in a stream or other creative media, all I ask is to receive credit for the airport.
+This airport is free to use and all credits to the 3D objects go to [AxScenery](http://axplane.blogspot.com.br/).

 Current version: v0.9.7.
 Image previews of v0.9.6 here: https://imgur.com/a/8TKyLlD